Yaro people

-Yaro were one of the native nations of Uruguay and Argentina (Entre Ríos).
-A minor tribe, they were closely related to the Charrúa people, who they were exterminated by.
+The Yaro people were an Indigenous people of the Southern Cone of South America who inhabited both banks of the lower Uruguay River (present-day territories of Uruguay and Argentina (Entre Ríos Province)).
+A minor tribe, they were closely related to the Charrúa people, who they were exterminated and absorbed by between the late 17th and early 18th centuries.

 Nowadays a street in Montevideo (Cordón neighbourhood) bears their name.